chengaf/DALAUP/README.md

 If you find any bugs,  please report them to me.
 Feel free to contact chenganfeng AT iie.ac.cn.

-We have updated the Figure.
-2 in our paper, we made a new typesetting on the figures in camera-ready and confused two evaluation metrics in Figure 2.
+We have updated the Fig.2 in our paper, we made a new typesetting on the figures in camera-ready and confused two evaluation metrics in Fig.2.
 We correct this in the revision which can be found in [arxiv](https://arxiv.org/abs/1906.07318).
 Thanks the PHD student Rui Tang from sichuan university for pointing this.
 (2019-11-07 Anfeng Cheng)